ANSSI-FR/DFIR-O365RC/README.md

   `Update-Application -organizations`

+- You can update the permissions of the application, which is especially useful if you have an old application and the permissions have been updated since you created it:

+  `Update-Application -permissions`

 ### Removing the application

 Once you are done with the log collection you can delete the application using the `Remove-Application` cmdlet from the module.